SoloDeploy/solo/README.md

 # solo

 SoloDeploy is a CLI tool to initiate and facilitate the flow of deployable artifacts between environments.
-It implements a basic GitOps inspired CI/CD process to promote and deploy code committing to Git repositories called Manifests.
+It implements a basic GitOps inspired CI/CD process to promote and deploy code by committing to Git repositories called Manifests.

 ## Getting started with the source code